EUCAIM/Glossary/2-Glossary.md

 ### Tiers of technical data compliance

 To accommodate different levels of data compliance with the , three technical tiers have been established.
 These tiers are scalable and allow data to be upgraded as the datasets are used in new research projects.
 Each tier offers increased visibility and usability of the data within the EUCAIM community.
+DFF

 - Minimum Compliance: public metadata catalogue search